Staff

 Email Robyn

 Robyn Hyden is executive director of Alabama Arise and Arise's 501(c)(4) affiliate, Alabama Arise Action.
-Robyn is a Pelham native, a Vanderbilt University graduate and a lifelong Alabamian who has worked in community development, communications and fundraising with nonprofits including Alabama Possible, Urban Ministry and the United Way of Central Alabama.
-Before returning to Arise as ED in 2018, she worked as one of Arise’s north Alabama organizers.
+A lifelong Alabamian and graduate of Vanderbilt University, Robyn has worked in community development, communications and fundraising with nonprofits including Alabama Possible, Urban Ministry and the United Way of Central Alabama.
+Before becoming Arise's executive director in 2018, she worked on Arise’s organizing team as the northeast Alabama organizer.

 Robyn is passionate about engaging community members and directly impacted people in the policymaking process.
-She has led Arise to launch the Cover Alabama coalition, the Hunger Free Alabama coalition and the Worker Power Project.
+She led Arise to launch and co-convene the Cover Alabama coalition, the Hunger Free Alabama coalition and the Worker Power Project.
 She was a founding board member of Alabama Forward, a state director for the League of Women Voters of Alabama and a graduate of the Alabama Leadership Initiative.
-Robyn lives with her husband, Zac, in Montgomery, where she is an active member of First Christian Church.
+Robyn lives with her husband, Zac, and her son in Montgomery.

 Presdelane (Pres) Harris